-Organovo’s exVive3D Liver bioprinted human tissue models are created using proprietary 3D bioprinting technology.
-The resulting tissues contain precise and reproducible architecture that can remain fully functional and stable for greater than 40 days. exVive3D Liver models will be initially be made available through Organovo’s preclinical in vitro testing to provide predictive liver tissue-specific toxicity marker assessment as a supplement to in vitro and preclinical (non-GLP) animal testing.
+Organovo’s ExVive™ 3D Bioprinted Human Liver Tissue Models are created using proprietary 3D bioprinting technology.
+The resulting tissues contain precise and reproducible architecture that can remain fully functional and stable for up to 28 days.
+ExVive 3D Bioprinted Liver Models are available through Organovo’s preclinical in vitro testing services to provide predictive liver tissue-specific toxicity marker assessment as a supplement to in vitro and preclinical (non-GLP) animal testing.

 - Precise and reproducible architecture

-- Fully functional and stable for >40 days
+- Fully functional and stable for up to 28 days

 - Predictive liver tissue-specific toxicity marker assessment

-Figure 4: Histologic structure in exVive3D Liver Bioprinted Human Liver Tissue Left: Primary hepatocytes demonstrating tissue-like cellular density (H&E); Center: Retention of desmin positive stellates and formation of endothelial cell networks (Desmin, CD31); Right: Formation of hepatocyte cell junctions (Albumin, E-Cadherin).
+Figure 4: Histologic structure in ExVive 3D Bioprinted Human Liver Tissue Left: Primary hepatocytes demonstrating tissue-like cellular density (H&E); Center: Retention of desmin positive stellates and formation of endothelial cell networks (Desmin, CD31); Right: Formation of hepatocyte cell junctions (Albumin, E-Cadherin).

-Figure 5; Left: Perfomance of 3D liver tissues measuring albumin production up to 42 days.; Right: Induction of CYP3A4 at moderate doses of diclofenac, followed by damage at higher doses as measured by lactate dehydrogenase (LDH).
+Figure 5; Left: Performance of 3D bioprinted liver tissues measuring albumin production up to 42 days.; Right: Induction of CYP3A4 at moderate doses of diclofenac, followed by damage at higher doses as measured by lactate dehydrogenase (LDH).